tomh157/budgeting/e2e/README.md

   And I add an Income of 100
   When I click the Add button
-  Then I expect the entry to be added with the correct details
+  Then I expect the entry to be added with the correct details And I expect the total inflow to increase
+  And the working balance should increase

 Scenario Outline: Test validation in Value field
   Given I am on the modus budget app in the Budget tab